bgroveben/Python2Learn/README.md

 `You got 7 anagrams for 5-letter words!`
 `Press Enter to play again.`

-I tried to make a timer that would print both messages, but failed several times.
-So I created a threading.Timer object that calls a function which displays a  single message when time runs out.
+I created a threading.Timer object that calls a function which displays a  single message when time runs out.
 There is a game timer (started at the same time) running on the main thread that displays the game time remaining to the user.
-I also wrote a function that cancels the threading.Timer object and prints out congratulations and the score to the user.
+If the user guesses all of the anagrams, the timer is cancelled.